 - C means the sub must have other clients, which means anyone leaving their job to become a freelancer now has a big problem: how can they get their first client if companies can’t hire subs that don’t have another client already?
 Essentially, they must have a client already before they can get a client, which is ridiculous!
 The only way around that is to essentially get their first two clients at the exact same time.

 The point is, this new law doesn’t take the sub-contactors’ view that they would rather be self-employed.
 The CA government just wants to get the extra employee taxes, and the legislature has failed to consider the impact to small business.
 Small business employs 48 percent of the U.S. workforce, according to the Small Business Administration.
 When is CA going to wake up and realize that lawyers can’t fix everything and that, with this ruling, they will likely kill the seed of small business throughout the state?

 Why Freelancers Choose to Work Independently

 Today, a Californian’s right to work as an independent contractor or freelancer is at risk due to this unprecedented Court decision.
 People just like you choose to work independently for a variety of reasons:

 - Extra money on the side

 The Dynamex test compromises all of those hard-fought freedoms.
 It’s not the only such ruling like it in the country, but it seems to be the most restrictive and damaging.
 Other states have an ABC test, yet they allow for more flexibility.
 CA’s Dynamex decision may apply retroactively, placing every business at risk of liability for a law they never realized existed.

 Is the Dynamex decision impacting you as a small business or contractor?
 Do you need some guidance on how to navigate this new reality?
-Call Infix for your no-obligation 30-minute consultation.
+Call Infix for your free 30-minute consultation.
 We offer affordable and convenient online business coaching for small business owners.